Front Mission 5: Scars of the War

-An unofficial English translation patch for the game was released on December 29, 2009 by the rom-hacking development group known as Front Mission Translation Project.

 Gameplay

 Front Mission 5: Scars of the War borrows much of the core gameplay mechanics found in Front Mission 2, as well as a plethora of features from other Front Mission entries.
 The game progresses in a linear manner: watch cut-scene events, complete missions, set up their wanzers during intermissions, and sortie for the next mission.
 Military bases and supply camps act as intermission points where the player can organize and set up their units for the upcoming mission.

 Missions in Scars of the War are traditional tactical RPG fare, ranging from destroying all enemy targets to protecting a certain allied target.
 There are a number of returning features from Front Mission 2 that are used for mission play, namely Action Points (AP) and Links.
 Action Points (AP) is a feature that dictates how much actions can be done with each unit.
 Actions such as moving and attacking require a certain amount of AP to use.
 At the end of a full turn, which is one Player Phase and Enemy Phase, a set amount of AP is replenished.
 A unit's AP amount and recharge value depends on its pilot's proficiency levels; the higher it is, the greater the amount of AP that can be used and replenished.

 Links is a feature that allows multiple units to provide offensive and defensive support to each other during battles.
 Scars of the War streamlines this feature by allowing up to six units to form one "link" for Player Phase and Enemy Phase battles.
 As long as a unit's pilot has a Link-class skill and the appropriate weapons equipped, they can participate in linked battles.
 Incorporated into the Links feature is pilot types; this dictates the linked actions that a unit can do during combat.
 For example, an aggressive pilot will attack with complete disregard for friendly fire situations and AP.
 Likewise, a defensive pilot will avoid causing friendly fire, but will disregard this concern if they have used repairs on an allied unit in the line of fire.